Saturday, January 20, 2024

 bottle_count <- 0

-# Loop through the contours
+# Loop through contours

 for (contour in contours) {

-# Approximate the contour to a polygon
+# Approximate contour to polygon

 epsilon <- 0.02 * arcLength(contour, closed = TRUE)